 - There is a need for a dog park in the area

 - The open space in the middle of the park is valuable for kids to run around (do not over-accessorize)

 - Use native plants and environmentally friendly landscaping

-The items we will be proceeding with including in the design at Woodrow Park are:
+The items that are incorporated into the design at Woodrow Park are: